 Mozart’s fame increased, and the couple spent lavishly to keep up with the fashions of the high society they moved within.
 Constanze even performed several of her husband’s operatic roles in Vienna and had numerous pieces dedicated to her.

 In November 1791, Mozart’s own health took a downward turn.
-The sudden illness raised suspicions that he had been poisoned, but the cause of Mozart’s death remains uncertain.
+The sudden illness raised suspicions that he had been poisoned; however, the cause of Mozart’s death remains uncertain.
 Nursed by Constanze, he died aged 35 in December.

 Constanze was too grief-stricken to attend her husband’s funeral.
-She was newly widowed and faced her husband’s massive debts.
+In addition, was newly widowed and faced her husband’s massive debts.
 The precariousness of Constanze’s situation drew support from Mozart’s fans.